 Shape Your Identity or It Will Shape You

 Every organization is a living, breathing entity, continually growing, changing, and responding to outside influences.
 It’s easy to see, therefore, how your organization’s corporate culture is inextricably linked to its branding and strategy.
 Unfortunately, many companies ignore managing and protecting their organizational identity until a crisis forces them to confront some harsh reality.

 A perfect recent example of this is Uber.
 The company has gone through a streak of internal and external scandals that culminated in a rash of resignations and removal of founder Travis Kalanick as CEO.
 The brand also received a lot of criticism in 2016, when it decided to launch a new corporate visual identity, but failed to acknowledge its disjointed corporate culture and global perception.

 Another example experts often refer to is when HP’s then-CEO, Carly Fiorina, miscalculated what the reaction would be to the firm merging with Compaq, a company which did not reflect the established brand personality, values and identity of HP’s founders.

 Establishing Positive Brand and Corporate Image

 Conversely, brands that establish and maintain a respected corporate identity are rewarded with a corresponding positive effect on the company image and corporate reputation.
 A good example is Apple which, after 30 years and just a few minor missteps, is still seen as an innovative and pathbreaking brand.

 Other companies that illustrate how important identity is to brand include Coca-Cola, which focuses on spontaneity and customer delight; Target, a company that consistently delivers an exceptional retail experience; and Southwest Airlines, whose distinct corporate personality is reflected in its fun approach to get travelers from points A to B. What do all these organizations have in common?
 They are brands millions of people know and trust.

-A strong corporate visual identity adds tremendous value to your brand and can, in fact, be its strongest asset.
-Properly developed, it creates a bond between you and your customers, helps establish staying power, and ultimately sets the stage for all future customer interactions.
+A strong corporate visual identity adds tremendous value to your brand equity and can, in fact, be its strongest asset.
+Properly developed, a brand personality creates a bond between you and your customers, helps establish staying power, and ultimately sets the stage for all future customer interactions.